 Having one actor play more than role was convenient for Shakespeare, whose acting company was limited in size, but doubling also enabled him to intensify the atmosphere of his plays, and to make connections and contrasts between scenes and storylines.
 Emma Smith explores the way that the doubling in A Midsummer Night's Dream heightens the play's dreamlike and fantastical elements.Read More

 Focussing on Act 1, Scene 2 of The Tempest, John Gordon analyses the characters of Ariel and Prospero through the frame of magic and power.Read More

 The character of Ophelia has fascinated directors, actresses, writers and painters since she first appeared on stage.
-Here Elaine Showalter discusses Ophelia's madness as a particularly female malady, showing how from Shakespeare's day to our own Ophelia has been used both to reflect and to challenge evolving ideas about female psychology and sexuality.Read more
+Here Elaine Showalter discusses Ophelia's madness as a particularly female malady, showing how from Shakespeare's day to our own Ophelia has been used both to reflect and to challenge evolving ideas about female psychology and sexuality.Read More

-Explore Shakespeare’s plays by theme.
+Explore Shakespeare and Renaissance writers by theme.

 Romeo and Juliet begins with a Chorus setting the scene in the Italian city of Verona, where the Capulets and the ...

 Pictures and quotations to celebrate the life and works of 'the bard'